Angshuman16/NetflixGPT/README.md

 - cleaned the code as when onAuthstatechange callback unmounts then it is Unsubscribed
 - Registered for TMDB API
 - used and called their NowPlaying Movies and fetched it
+- Built the Secondary Conatainer and Made the UI good and Efficient.
+- Fetched multiple API's for Popular Movies, Top Rated Movies and Placed it on the Secondary Conatainer